yandex-qatools/beanloader/README.md

 2. You need to reload the bean multiple times from the same resource.
 Of course, you can just write a ```fetchAndGetMyBean()``` and call it over and over again, but why?
 3. You want to use a ```java.nio.file.WatchService``` to load the bean every time it is changed externally.
+4. You want to load multiple xml files of the same bean class from a directory by pattern, but you don't wanna fetch the list of files and iterate yourself.

 ### Maven